 But when the film does feel authentic, it soars.
 One scene, during Shirin’s half-hearted attempt to forget her ex by getting into as many sexual situations as possible, is one of the most raw and honest scenes I’ve ever watched.
 It makes Shirin (and the audience) go through a billion emotions in the space of a few minutes.

-Other recommendations: If you enjoy Appropriate Behavior, check out The Slope, a web series by Desiree Akhavan and collaborator Ingrid Jungermann.
+Other recommendations: If you enjoy Appropriate Behaviour, check out The Slope, a web series by Desiree Akhavan and collaborator Ingrid Jungermann.